swiftlang/swift-evolution/proposals/NNNN-opaque-result-types.md

 Here, the opaque result type conforms to `MutableCollection` when the `Self` type conforms to `MutableCollection`.
 This conditional result is independent of whether the opaque result type conforms to `RandomAccessCollection`.

-Note that Rust [didn't tackle the issue of conditional constraints](https://github.com/rust-lang/rfcs/blob/master/text/1522-conservative-impl-trait.md#compatibility-with-conditional-trait-bounds) in their design of `impl Trait` types.
+Note that Rust [didn't tackle the issue of conditional constraints](https://github.com/rust-lang/rfcs/blob/master/text/1522-conservative-impl-trait.md#compatibility-with-conditional-trait-bounds) in their initial design of `impl Trait` types.

 ### Opaque type aliases